 Linda of Silver Screen Surroundings was way ahead of me on this one.
 She wrote a post about the decor in the movie months ago and, as a designer, has some more detailed information and thoughts on the decor itself that you can read here.

-Can I just add that I love Sandra Bullock?
-She was so good in this movie.
-If you missed it, check out the photos of the Gothic Victorian she just moved into with her new baby boy.
+P.S.
+If you missed it, check out the photos of the Gothic Victorian Sandra Bullock just moved into with her new baby boy!